Blue0505/SplendidSplendor/docs/final.md

 ## Approaches

 TODO: Say somewhere that we should have coded the game in C++ instead.
-Since we are bottleneckeded so heavily on CPU
+Since we are bottlenecked so heavily on CPU

 ### Environment Setup
 We created three different versions of Splendor at different difficulty versions ("lite", "medium", "hard").
 The analysis of our game system corresponds to the "hard" version; we created this version first and the easier versions are derived from it.